-Guess What, It Turns Out There Was No Next Julia Roberts
+It Turns Out There Was No Next Julia Roberts

 "I was lucky that I made a few movies in a row that people really responded to—not me particularly but the films as a whole were appreciated," Roberts told Vanity Fair in 2012.
 "Then you have a couple that aren't what you think they're going to be, and that's O.K.
 You can keep going.
 People can keep hiring you.
 But that doesn't happen now, and it's a pity because it is a way to develop yourself and figure out what kind of actor you are."

 Meanwhile, even the Julia Roberts has known what it's like to be heralded as the "next" person-who-came-before, having fetched her own share of Audrey Hepburn comparisons.
-(Hepburn, a fan, tasked Roberts with accepting her SAG Life Achievement Award on her behalf in 1993 when the Breakfast at Tiffany's star, who died that January, was too ill to attend.)
+(Hepburn, a fan, asked Roberts to accept her SAG Life Achievement Award on her behalf in 1993 when the Breakfast at Tiffany's star, who died that January, was too ill to attend.)

 Though there was only one Audrey, Roberts has proved to be similarly timeless.
 Her influence on Hollywood is secure, as is her status as one of the all-time great contemporary movie stars.
 She can't help but continue to be a really big deal, while at the same time she's aware of how subjective and arbitrary being a really big deal actually is.